KarmaKami994/PowershellScripts/README.md

 # UserCreation.ps

-TYPE OF ENVIRONMENT : HYBRED
+TYPE OF ENVIRONMENT : HYBRID

 - Creates Users directly from a CSV File ( if user exists it skips to next in row)
 - Adds new created Users to the same Groups as (Default Location User)